reetammitra2904/manage-multiple-java-versions-debian/README.md

 # manage-multiple-java-versions-debian
-Downloading and managing multiplle versions of JDK in Linux (Debian).
+Downloading and managing multiple versions of JDK in Linux (Debian).

 This script is for managing multiple JDK versions in a Debian system.
 It downloads the JDK and sets up the symlinks so that switching between JDK versions is just a command away.